 Matters to consider include analyzing what areas of the yard are sunniest, shadiest, dampest and driest.
 Regarding existing plants, you need to determine which water hogs should stay and which should go.
 Then you can begin deciding how to create zones in the yard for varying levels of watering and select new plants appropriate for those areas.

 This planning process won’t happen in a day.

 Amending garden soil with organic matter, such as compost, is rarely a mistake.
 It can make life easier for many plants in low-water conditions, because organic matter increases soil’s ability to hold moisture and drain properly.
 It also encourages tunneling by earthworms, which improves soil nutrients, aeration and access to water.

 However, when zoning parts of your yard for xeric Salvias, don’t overdo the amendments, because many Salvias prefer less rich soils.
 Also keep in mind that native plants do best in local soils.

-For example, the ancient Tongva (also called Gabrielino) indians of the Los Angeles basin didn’t have big bags of high-nitrogen fertilizer to feed the naturally occurring White Sage (Salvia apiana) and Black Sage (S. mellifera) that they particularly prized for medicinal purposes as detailed in Southern California's Pitzer College Tongva Garden website.
+For example, the ancient Tongva indians (also called Gabrielinos) of the Los Angeles basin didn’t have big bags of high-nitrogen fertilizer to feed the naturally occurring White Sage (Salvia apiana) and Black Sage (S. mellifera) that they particularly prized for medicinal purposes as detailed in Southern California's Pitzer College Tongva Garden website.

 In time, the native peoples of Southern California cultivated these plants, which means they weeded as well as planted them.
 This leads to an important point: You shouldn’t mistake a garden based on drought-tolerant Salvias for untamed wilderness in your yard.
 They need seasonal pruning and thinning as conditions become crowded.
 Similar to a conventional garden requiring more moisture, a xeric landscape requires regular, but not heavy, watering until well established.